bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

 }
 ```

+The reason the returned function is not an arrow function, is because it would have resulted in `this` being bound to `debounce` and not the returned function, and the context would have been lost to our debounced function.

-We may also add a third attribute to our function, `maxWait`, allowing us to force the function to be called at least every `n` milliseconds, which can be useful in some cases.
+We may also expand `debounce` and add a third attribute to our function, `maxWait`.
+This allows us to force the function to be called at least every `n` milliseconds, which can be useful in some cases.

 ```javascript
 function debounce(func, wait, maxWait) {